vuphan314/DPO/lg/README.md

 ^C
 ```
 Note that LG is an anytime algorithm, so it prints multiple join trees to STDOUT separated by '='.
-The pid of the tree decomposition solver is given in the first comment line (`c pid`) and can be killed to stop the tree decomposition solver.
+The pid of the tree-decomposition solver is given in the first comment line (`c pid`) and can be killed to stop the tree-decomposition solver.

-LG can also be run using htd or Tamaki as the tree decomposition solver as follows:
+LG can also be run using htd or Tamaki as the tree-decomposition solver as follows:
 ```bash
 ./lg.sif "/solvers/htd-master/bin/htd_main -s 1234567 --opt width --iterations 0 --strategy challenge --print-progress --preprocessing full" <../examples/s27_3_2.wpcnf
 ```
 ```bash
 ./lg.sif "java -classpath /solvers/TCS-Meiji -Xmx4g -Xms4g -Xss1g tw.heuristic.MainDecomposer -s 1234567 -p 100" <../examples/s27_3_2.wpcnf
 ```
-Note that `-Xmx4g` and `-Xms4g` refers to the amount of memory given to the JVM in the tree decomposition solver (in this case, 4GB).
+Note that `-Xmx4g` and `-Xms4g` refers to the amount of memory given to the JVM in the tree-decomposition solver (in this case, 4GB).
 Upon an error message that begins `OpenJDK 64-Bit Server VM warning: INFO: os::commit_memory`, reduce 4 to a smaller number.

-## Running without Singularity
+## Running without Singularity (supported)

 The prerequisites to install LG, at minimum, are:
 * make